About

 Stove top caramel method

-- In a non-stick pan, add about 2 tsp of white sugar per portion of creme brulee you will be serving (you can use 3 tsp per portion if you want to make extra).
+• In a non-stick pan, add about 1 tbsp of white sugar per portion of creme brulee you will be serving.
+You may need more if the surface area of the serving dish is larger.

 Note on which dishes to use